andrewyur/md-sticky/README.md

 - [ ] window height automatically resizes with text
 - [ ] item tray icon
   - the one i have now is funny but will get annoying
-- [x] accelerator to close currently open sticky
-- [ ] shrink down text size
-- [ ] copy paste
 - [ ] better default colors
-- [x] increase autosave frequency
-- [x] increase autosave consistency
-- [ ] drag and then mouse exiting cursor freezes the task bar
-- [ ] fix spacing for headings when nothing is above them
-- [ ] hide white sticky when loading
 - [ ] stickies stick to the edges of other windows
+- [x] drag and then mouse exiting cursor freezes the task bar
+  - fixed as well as possible without changing the menu concept, the cursor change to the resize icons fools the mouseout event, there is not much i can do about this
+- [ ] increase autosave consistency
+  - autosave still freezes sometimes...